kubernetes-sigs/kueue/keps/582-preempt-based-on-flavor-order/README.md

 ### Non-Goals

+- change the behavior to judge whether a podset can get enough resource in certain resource flavor.
+- change the preemption and admission precess.
 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.